 - What happens if I miss a dose (Aldactazide)?

 - What should I avoid while taking hydrochlorothiazide and spironolactone (Aldactazide)?

 - What other drugs will affect hydrochlorothiazide and spironolactone (Aldactazide)?

 - Where can I get more information (Aldactazide)?

 What is hydrochlorothiazide and spironolactone (Aldactazide)?

-The combination of hydrochlorothiazide and spironolactone is used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney disorder called nephrotic syndrome.
-This medication also treats high blood pressure (hypertension), or low potassium levels (hypokalemia) caused by using a diuretic.
+Hydrochlorothiazide and spironolactone is a combination medicine used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney disorder called nephrotic syndrome.
+This medicine also treats high blood pressure (hypertension), or low potassium levels (hypokalemia) caused by using a diuretic.